You are here:

 - A child’s view must be taken into consideration in all matters affecting them.

-Access resources for educators and professionals; lesson plans, posters on children’s rights and our website for young people.
+Access resources for educators and professionals; lesson plans, posters on children’s rights, virtual video workshops and accompanying worksheets, and ItsYourRight - our website for young people.

 We give advice to the Government and others about individual laws, policies and decisions that affect children.

 The UN Convention on the Rights of the Child (UNCRC)